oracle/olcut/README.md

 ## Remote Components

 The configuration system can make use of Jini and RMI to help instantiate a distributed system.
-Through extentions to the component definition in the configuration file, components can be registered as services in Jini.
+Through extensions to the component definition in the configuration file, components can be registered as services in Jini.
 When a component lists another component as a property, that component need not be on the same machine.
 If it is remote, the configuration system will